About Us

 Meagan has always felt deeply connected to nature.
 But when she crossed paths with Small Waters Education, she realized how truly deep that connection is.
 It was like finding a part of herself that she had unknowingly been looking for.
 She has been involved with ecological restoration, helping to plant pollinator gardens, learning the ecological importance of native plants, and the benefits of permaculture.
 Through volunteering, she has developed a deeper understanding of the interconnectedness of everything and is empowered to do her part in caring for the land and live more mindfully and sustainably.
 She finds it very rewarding to share this knowledge and connection to the natural world with others so that they too can experience and deepen their relationship with the planet.
 She has served on the Small Waters Education board of directors from 2020 to 2023, and worked as an Ecological Restoration Technician with Red Buffalo Nursery and is now transforming a home and land in Edgerton, WI into a permaculture paradise.

-Holly Stephenson, Consultant
+Holly Emanuel, Consultant

 Holly holds a bachelors degree in environmental science from George Williams College in Williams Bay, WI.
 She has a certificate in permaculture design from Midwest Permaculture.
 Her skills include research in food production using permaculture design, growing native and edible gardens, ecological restoration and water quality testing.
 She served on the Small Waters Education board of directors from 2016 to 2020 and worked as a project manager for Suburban Labs in Geneva IL.
 She currently works as a Senior Sustainability Consultant for Goby/Conservice in Chicago, IL.